The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: Application: -invariants

 \subsection{$\rho$-invariants for the signature operator}

 In a similar spirit we study $\rho$-invariants for the signature operator.
 Our definition is motivated by the definition of higher $\rho$-invariants suggested in \cite{lo3}.
-The trivializing perturbation we use is essentially from \cite{lp5}.
+It is a straightforward generalization of the definition presented in \cite{lpsign} for groups of polynomial growth.
+Note that \cite[Prop.
+5.1]{lpsign} need not hold in the present situation.